dougsweetser/Q/docs/Math/topology.md

 in play.

 An important component to standard approaches to general relativity is product spaces.
-This is how a topology for R^n is created.
+This is how a topology for R^n^ is created.
 Events in spacetime require R^4, one place for time, three for space.
 Mathematicians get to make
-choices: what would change if work was done in R^2, R^3, or R^5?
+choices: what would change if work was done in R^2^, R^3^, or R^5^?
 The precision of this notion, together with the freedom to make choices, makes exploring these decisions fun (for those few who can understand what is going on :-)